 ArcelorMittal AZ sheet pile wall for the construction of the deepwater port at Marsden Point

-3.000 tonnes of sheet piles from ArcelorMittal's mill in Luxembourg were shipped to the other side of the world to form the quay walls of New Zealand's deepest and most modern port at Marsden Point.
-The construction of the deepwater port was necessary due to the continuous increase of traffic.
-Thorough geological analysis resulted in a design optimization by using a more cost efficient AZ sheet pile wall instead of the originally planned HZ/AZ combined sheet pile wall.
+3000 tonnes of sheet piles from ArcelorMittal's mill in Luxembourg were shipped to the other side of the world to form the quay walls of New Zealand's deepest and most modern port at Marsden Point.
+The construction of the deepwater port was necessary due to a continuous increase in traffic.
+Thorough geological analysis resulted in design optimisation through the use of a more cost efficient AZ sheet pile wall instead of the originally planned HZ/AZ combined sheet pile wall.

 A deepwater port - the answer to New Zealand's increasing export of forest products